sphaso/project-euler/README.md

 P1: closed formula using the Principle of Inclusion and Exclusion (PIE)
 P2: instead of iterating over the Fibonacci numbers, I only generate the even ones
 P6: closed formulas for square of sum and sum of squares
+P9: Euclid's formula is used to look for a Pythagorean triplet
 P15: combinatorial interpretation of the classic "walk the grid" problem
 P28: instead of iterating over the spiral, I exploit the fact that one diagonal is the square of odd numbers and rings have even side length
 P31: instead of using a classic recursion scheme, I implement the ring of polynomials and use a generating function